Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 Face-washing mistakes are among the most overlooked skincare blunders that can completely derail your routine.
 Over-cleansing is a major culprit, with many people washing their face multiple times daily, stripping away natural oils and compromising the skin barrier.

-Another common error is using the wrong cleanser for your skin type or not properly removing makeup before cleansing.
+Another common error is using the wrong cleanser for your skin type or failing to properly remove makeup before cleansing.
 Signs that your skincare routine is incorrect include increased dryness, irritation, or breakouts after cleansing.

 The key is finding the right balance: cleanse twice daily with lukewarm water, use gentle circular motions, and choose a cleanser that matches your skin’s needs without over-stripping.